pombreda/lepl/doc-src/manual/offside.rst

 Line--Aware Parsing and the Offside Rule
 ========================================

-From release 3.3 Lepl includes support to simplify parsing text where lines and whitespace are significant.
+From release 3.3 Lepl includes support to simplify parsing text where newlines and leftmost whitespace are significant.
 For example, in both Python and Haskell, the relative indentation of lines changes the meaning of a program.
-There are also many simpler cases where a matcher should be applied to a single line (or several lines connected with a continuation character).

 At the end of this section is an :ref:`example <python_example>` that handles indentation in a similar way to Python.

+Lepl also supports many simpler cases where a matcher should be applied to a single line (or several lines connected with a continuation character).

-There is nothing special about spaces and newline characters, of course, so in principle it was always possible to handle such grammars in Lepl, but in practice doing so was frustratingly complex.
-The new extensions make things much simpler.
+There is nothing special about spaces and newlines, of course, so in principle it was always possible to handle these in Lepl, but in practice doing so was sometimes frustratingly complex.
+The extensions described here make things much simpler.

 Note that I use the phrase "offside rule" in a general way (only) to describe